koppa/matplotlib-sixel/README.md

 Matplotlib-sixel backend
 ========================

-A matplotlib backend which outputs sixel graphics onto the terminal
+A matplotlib backend which outputs sixel graphics onto the terminal.
+The code is inspired by the ipython-notebook matplotlib backend.

 TODO:

-* finish readme (links etc)
-* cleanup code
+* Support other terminals than xterm
 * Resize has still some problems.
   The figures are often too big for small windows